 The accepted theory of gravity is still with Einstein but I can’t get my head around it.
 Here’s an explanatory YouTube clip if you want to try.

-The best anology I've come across is given by Theoretical Physicist, Carlo Rovelli, who uses the difference in time measured at differing altitudes as being a consequence of space/time being warped due to variations in the speed of light with everything moving towards the slower time closer to the center of the Earth and hence creating what we call gravity.
+The best anology I've come across is given by Theoretical Physicist, Carlo Rovelli, who uses the difference in time measured at differing altitudes as being a consequence of time being warped due to light or some other particle, passing the Earth and being affected by the curvature of the mass of Earth.
+As a result of the extra distance traveled the particles something has to give since the speed is constant, and that something is time with everything moving towards the slower time at the center of the Earth and this process creates the experience of gravity.

 A quantum is the smallest possible discrete unit of any physical property and the study of these primary building blocks is called quantum mechanics.

-In 1905 Albert Einstein recognised that light was not a continuous wave but was made up of light quanta (later called photons) that travelled at the constant speed of 300,000 km/sec.
+In 1905 Albert Einstein recognised that light was not a continuous wave but was made up of light quanta (later called photons) that travelled at the constant speed of about 300,000 km/sec (299,792,458).
 This was the start of the mechanics surrounding the quantum world.